MrReallyYo/leitemfilter-cli/README.md

 # Usage
-> java -jar leitemfilter-cli-*.*.jar -cf player1,player2-o multiplayer
+> java -jar leitemfilter-cli-*.*.jar -cf player1,player2 -o multiplayer

 *Example filters and the result can be found under releases*